suriyashopping/hayvnMotor/README.md

 - User can delete product from cart by using delete icon- User can add or reduce quantity and also can remove it from cart
 - Cart product, count, Total amount all are handled in the global store by using NgRx.
 - Changes will be reflected immediately throughout the app, if we made changes because of the global state manager using NgRx.

+### Routing with lazy load concepts
+- We split up main feature into three sub modules, like product listing, product detail view, cart view module respectively.
+- Initially product listing page module and related directive, service resources only download from server to client/browser
+- All other feature module resources won't be load at a time.
+- All page resources load on demond based on user's page navigation with the help of lazy loading concept.
+So that we can improve the performance of application.

 ### Retain data handled on page refresh